ErikVini/specz_compilation/README.md

   * `AGN(Sy1)`: Seyfert 1 AGN
   * `AGN(Sy)`: AGN with unspecified Seyfert type
 * `GLOBCLUSTER`
-* `UNCLEAR`: This class represents classification that were unclear or may not be correct, according to the catalogue authors
+* `UNCLEAR`: This class represents classification that were unclear, according to the catalogue authors, or may not be correct
   * `UNCLEAR(XRAY)`
   * `UNCLEAR(IR)`
   * `UNCLEAR(POINTLIKE)`